rustype/notes/notes/rust-proc-macros/rust-proc-macros-builder.md

 To finalize exercise two we now need to wrap the type with `Option<T>`.
 Since we already have the fields in a `iter` we can just `.map` over them and add the necessary changes.

-To ease reading (and because of good practices) lets extract this functionality of "optionizing" a field to a function.
+To ease reading (and because of good practices) let's extract this functionality of "optionizing" a field to a function.

 ```rust
 fn optionize_field(field: &syn::Field) -> proc_macro2::TokenStream {